infosec-intern/infosec-intern.github.io/_posts/2017-09-24-get-bitshistory.md

 tags: powershell project
 ---

 After being inspired by all the great [DerbyCon 7 talks](http://www.irongeek.com/i.php?page=derbyconstreams), I decided to revisit my _Posh-Utilities_ repository.
-One of my initial ideas was compiling the various (up to 4) BITS event logs into a single, easily-parsable object.
+One of my initial ideas was compiling the various BITS event logs into a single, easily-parsable object.
+One BITS job can have up to 4 event logs associated with it due to this duplication.
 Currently, the BITS logs split apart the job statuses and the files downloaded by the jobs.

 Job Info (Event ID):